kevonc/kevoncheung.com/content/articles/20210215-bip-guide-behind-the-scenes.md

 This is why I don't have an expectation of what this launch can potentially bring me.
 What is more important is that more people will see how I can help and we get to start some conversations.

 3. I'm interested in SEO
-If you've read my newsletters, you know I'm someone who values long-term impact and does not mind taking baby steps to get there.
+If you've read <a href="https://www.smallschool.is/newsletter">my newsletters</a>, you know I'm someone who values long-term impact and does not mind taking baby steps to get there.
 When I started to build my personal voice, my goal was to establish my website and rank well via SEO.

 I'm interested in social media, but organic search engine traffic sounds a lot more attractive to me.
-I did that for my startup, but doing it for a personal site is like 10x harder.
+I <a href="/seo-guide">did that for my startup</a>, but doing it for a personal site is like 10x harder.

 Since my website is fairly new, I have a domain rating (DR) of 2.
 It is miserable.